Children

 Additional Information

-As teachers, we know that what may seem a little problem to an adult, can be a massive problem to a child – so please don’t hesitate to contact us if you have any queries, or if you just want to look at the children’s work on display.
-We look forward to continuing to work with you and your child!
+As teachers, we know that what may seem a little problem to an adult, can be a massive problem to a child – so please don’t hesitate to contact us if you have any queries or concerns, we are here to help in the best way we can!
+If you have any questions regarding how you can help your child at home, please speak to their class teacher who will be able to provide information, resources and further support.
+We appreciate the extra work towards their education at home.
+We look forward to continuing to work with you and your child during such an amazing year, YEAR 5!

 Walesby Forest is this years residential destination!
-We will be staying for 2 consecutive nights (Wed 15th May – Fri 17th May 2024) Walesby is the perfect outdoor adventure centre for primary school groups, large or small, seeking an escape to the country.
+We will be staying for 1 night (Thursday 7th May – Friday 8th May 2026) Walesby is the perfect outdoor adventure centre for primary school groups, large or small, seeking an escape to the country.
 Just ten minutes away from KEPS, there’s acres of space for your pupils to enjoy, packed full of adventure activities on both land and water.
 For some high adrenalin action, your pupils will love a climb up the super high Jacob’s Ladder.
 Why not test their head for heights on the giant swing?
 And if our children fancy getting wet, well there’s water sports available out on the lake too!
 Whatever the challenge, the experienced instructors at Walesby will help each individual reach further and achieve more.